papis/papis/doc/source/default-settings.rst

 .. papis-config:: file-browser

     File browser used when opening a directory.
 It defaults to the default file browser in your system.
-However, you can set it to different file browsers, such as ``dolphin``, ``thunar`` or ``ranger``, to name a few.
+However, you can set it to a different file browser, such as ``dolphin``, ``thunar`` or ``ranger``, to name a few.

 .. _bibtex-options: